rbisdorff/Digraph3/docSphinx/tutorial.rst

    ============= ======== ======== ======== ======== ======== ======== ======== ========
     Criterion     weight   A        B        C        D        E         F         G
    ============= ======== ======== ======== ======== ======== ======== ======== ========
-    Costs         3.0     35.0K€   17.8K€   6.7K€    14.1K€   34.8K€   18.6K€   12.0K€
+    Costs         45.0     35.0K€   17.8K€   6.7K€    14.1K€   34.8K€   18.6K€   12.0K€
     \              \       \        \        \        \        \        \        \
-    Stan          1.0     100      10       0        30       90       70       20
+    Prox          32.0     100      20       80       70       40       0        60
-    Visi          1.0     60       80       70       50       60       0        100
+    Visi          26.0     60       80       70       50       60       0        100
-    Prox          1.0     100      20       80       70       40       0        60
+    Stan          23.0     100      10       0        30       90       70       20
     \              \       \        \        \        \        \        \        \
-    Wksp          1.0     75       30       0        55       100      0        50
+    Wksp          10.0     75       30       0        55       100      0        50
-    Wkcf          1.0     0        100      10       30       60       80       50
+    Wkcf           6.0     0        100      10       30       60       80       50
-    Park          1.0     90       30       100      90       70       0        80
+    Park           3.0     90       30       100      90       70       0        80
    ============= ======== ======== ======== ======== ======== ======== ======== ========

 Except the *Costs* criterion, all other criteria admit for grading a qualitative satisfaction scale from 0% (worst) to 100% (best).
 We may thus notice that site *A* is the most expensive, but also 100% satisfying the *Proximity* as well as the  *Standing* criterion.
 Whereas the site *C* is the cheapest one; providing however no satisfaction at all on both the *Standing* and the *Working Space* criteria.

-All qualitative criteria, supporting their respective objective, are considered to be *equi-significant* (weights = 1.0).
-As a consequence, the three objectives are considered *equally important* (total weight = 3.0 each).
+The *Costs* criterion admits the highest significance (45.0), followed by the *Future turnover* criteria (32.0 + 26.0 + 23.0), The *Working conditions* criteria are the less significant (10.0 + 6.0, + 3.0).
+It follows that the CEO considers *maximizing the future turnover* the most important objective (81.0), followed by the *minizing yearly Costs* objective (45.0), and less important, the *maximizing working conditions* objective (19.0).

-Concerning annual costs, we notice that the CEO is indifferent up to a performance difference of 1000€, and he actually prefers a site if there is at least a positive difference of 2500€.
+Concerning yearly costs, we notice that the CEO is indifferent up to a performance difference of 1000€, and he actually prefers a site if there is at least a positive difference of 2500€.
 The grades observed on the six qualitative criteria (measured in percentages of satisfaction) are very subjective and rather imprecise.
 The CEO is hence indifferent up to a satisfaction difference of 10%, and he claims a significant preference when the satisfaction difference is at least of 20%.
 Furthermore, a satisfaction difference of 80% represents for him a *considerably large* performance difference, triggering a *veto* situation the case given (see [BIS-2013]_).

 In view of this performance tableau, what is now the office site we may recommend to the CEO as **best choice** ?